 An Interview with Mark Montano: The Big-Ass Book of Home Decor

 If you're into DIY decor, Mark Montano might as well be your king.
-He's a creative, larger-than life personality and an interior designer who has authored 11 books (most about crafting and DIY style) and appeared on TLC’s While You Were Out and 10 Years Younger, Style Network’s My Celebrity Home, ABC’s The Tony Danza Show and WE TV’sShe’s Moving In.
+He's a creative, larger-than life personality and an interior designer who has authored 11 books (most about crafting and DIY style) and appeared on TLC’s 10 Years Younger, Style Network’s My Celebrity Home, ABC’s The Tony Danza Show and WE TV’sShe’s Moving In.
 He's also a former fashion designer and is known to joke about how he's so crafty that he sleeps with a glue gun.

 You're well-known for your almost larger-than life design sensibility.
 When did you first notice you loved bold statements?